 Their reproductive behavior is equally intriguing: during early winter and late spring, the male selects a secluded nesting spot beneath a rock or ledge.

-In a fascinating display, the female enters, inverts herself, and lays her eggs on the shelter's ceiling.
+In a fascinating display, the female enters, inverts herself, and lays eggs on the shelter's ceiling.

 7. Elk—The Melodious Kings of the Yellowstone Valleys